Jahia/content-integrity/docs/embedded-tests.md

 If a template is not correctly indexed, you can simply reindex it from the `JCR browser` in the tools.
 If several templates are identified, you can also reindex the whole subtree of the module.
 Then, you need to flush the cache, or at least the cache named `RenderService.TemplatesCache`.

-If you suspect that the issue is not related to a module deployment error, then you should consider a full reindexation of the JCR.
+If you suspect that the issue is not related to a module deployment error, then you should consider a full re-indexation of the JCR.

 ## UndeclaredNodeTypesCheck